-As an undergraduate, I studied math and physics, and I considered becoming a teacher.
-At that time, however, I was also learning to play the banjo, and following graduation, I spent the next ten years on the road as a musician, dancer, and dance caller.
-During that time, I had the opportunity to perform, call dances, and teach at music festivals and dance events throughout the U.S. and abroad.
-I now enjoy sharing my love of traditional music and dance with students at Warren Wilson.
-I recently took my Warren Wilson old-time stringband, Jenny & the Hog Drovers, to perform in China.
+When I was in college, I studied math and physics as an undergraduate, and for many years at Warren Wilson, I taught in the math department.
+At college, though, I was also learning to play the banjo, and following graduation, I spent the next ten years on the road as a musician, dancer, and dance caller.
+During that time, and over the last forty years, I have had the opportunity to perform, call dances, and teach at music festivals and dance events throughout the U.S. and abroad.
+I now enjoy sharing my love of traditional music and dance with students at Warren Wilson as a member of the music department.
 For many years, I have been active in the field of Appalachian Studies, mostly researching and writing about traditional dance.
 My book, Hoedowns, Reels, and Frolics: Roots and Branches of Southern Appalachian Dance (2015), tells the stories behind the square dances, step dances, reels, and other forms of dance practiced in southern Appalachia.